daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ### Python and Conda

 We will be using Python for a large part of the program, and `conda` as our Python package manager.
-To install Python and the `conda` package manager, we will use the [Miniconda platform (read more here)](https://docs.conda.io/en/latest/miniconda.html), for which the [Miniconda MacOSX 64-bit pkg install for Python **3.8**](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg).
+To install Python and the `conda` package manager, we will use the [Miniconda platform (read more here)](https://docs.conda.io/en/latest/miniconda.html), which [Miniconda MacOSX 64-bit pkg install for Python **3.8** can be downloaded here.](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg).

 After installation, restart the terminal.
 If the installation was successful, you will see `(base)` prepending to your prompt string.
 To confirm that `conda` is working, you can ask it which version was installed:
 ```